jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 Javascript doesn't come with functional caching, it can be added using the language itself, probably the best known example being `memoize` from Underscore.js [@underscore_memo].
-It is likely however that hashing the function parameters would be slower than performing the matching, especially for very wide or deep sub-trees.
+It is likely however that hashing the function parameters would be slower than performing the matching.
 Although the parameters are all immutable and could in theory be hashed by object identity, in practice there is no way to access an object ID from inside the language so any hash function for a node parsed out of JSON would